AlexProgrammerDE/balena-minecraft-server/README.md

 balenaServer has wifi-connect integrated.
 You can use it for taking the Pi everywhere.
 If you want to read more is here the link to the programm: https://github.com/balena-io/wifi-connect (There is explained how it works.)

-## Update balenaServer :arrows_counterclockwise:

-You can simply update balenaServer with doing the `git clone` and `balena` steps again.

 ## Double RAM (optional) :link:

 Devices like the Raspberry Pi 4B 4GB have enough RAM to run the server with 2GB RAM(at defaulf 1GB).
 If you set `DOUBLE_RAM` to `true` will be the double of RAM used.